LightAndLight/psbt/README.md

 ## installation

-psbt requires git (used to install dependencies)
+psbt requires git (used to install dependencies) and psc (for compilation)

 It's not on stackage or hackage yet so just clone the repo and install: